magento/magento2-page-builder/docs/how-to/how-to-use-upgrade-library.md

 }
 ```

-### Data patch class example
+### Step 2: Create a Data Patch

-The data patch class implements the `DataPatchInterface`.
-Specifically, it uses the Page Builder `UpgradeContentHelper` class to apply the converter class to all the database entities where Page Builder content exists.
+Our second task for updating our example Row content type is to create a Data Patch class that implements the `DataPatchInterface`.
+Specifically, we need to use the Page Builder `UpgradeContentHelper` class to apply the converter class to all the database entities where Page Builder content exists.
 These locations are provided by the `UpgradableEntitiesPool`, described later in this topic.

-Page Builder's `UpgradeFullWidthPadding` class is provided here as an example implementation:
+For our Data Patch, we'll create a class called `UpgradeFullWidthPadding`, which fixes our row padding problem with the following example implementation:

 ```php
 <?php